 Off-Campus Living Resources

-- Potential Off-campus Housing Opportunities This is a list maintained by Maine Maritime’s Department of Residential Life provided as an informational service.
-The list is updated on a bi-annual basis, or when Landlords request to be removed, whichever comes first.
+- Off-Campus-Housing-listings: This is a list maintained by Maine Maritime’s Department of Residential Life provided as an informational service.
+Please complete a Realtor/Landlord Change Form for a new, change or deleted listing and send it to Victoria.firstname.lastname@example.org.
+The list is updated on on a MONTHLY basis or when Landlords request to be removed, whichever comes first.
 The Academy does not find off-campus housing for students.

 - MaineHousingSearch.org: Maine’s FREE rental listing service from the Maine State Housing Authority